Jewish resistance in German-occupied Europe: Germany

-Jewish resistance within Germany during the Nazi era took a variety of forms, including sabotage, disruptions, providing intelligence to Allied forces, distributing anti-Nazi propaganda, and participating in efforts to assist Jewish emigration from Nazi-controlled territories.
-It has been argued that, for Jews during the Holocaust, survival itself constituted a form of resistance, given the Nazi regime’s intent to exterminate Jews.
+Jewish resistance within Germany included sabotage, intelligence-gathering for Allied forces, distributing anti-Nazi propaganda, and helping Jews emigrate.
 Jewish participation in the German resistance was largely confined to the underground activities of left-wing Zionist groups such as Werkleute, Hashomer Hatzair, and Habonim, as well as the German Social Democrats, Communists, and independent left-wing groups such as New Beginning.
 While much of the non-left-wing and non-Jewish opposition to Hitler in Germany (e.g., conservative and religious forces) opposed Nazi plans for the extermination of European Jewry, these groups often still harbored anti-Jewish sentiments themselves.

 One notable case involved the arrest and execution of Helmut Hirsch, a Jewish architectural student from Stuttgart, in connection with a plot to bomb the Nazi Party headquarters in Nuremberg.
 Hirsch became involved with the Black Front, a breakaway faction from the Nazi Party led by Otto Strasser.
 After being captured by the Gestapo in December 1936, Hirsch confessed to planning to murder Julius Streicher, a leading Nazi official and editor of the virulently anti-Semitic newspaper Der Stürmer, on behalf of Strasser and the Black Front.
 Hirsch was sentenced to death on March 8, 1937, and executed by guillotine on June 4.

 Perhaps the most significant Jewish resistance group within Germany, for which records survive, was the Berlin-based Baum Group (Baum-Gruppe), active from 1937 to 1942.
 Largely composed of young Jewish men and women, the group disseminated anti-Nazi leaflets and organized semi-public demonstrations.
 Its most notable action was the bombing of an anti-Soviet exhibit organized by Joseph Goebbels in Berlin's Lustgarten.
 The bombing led to mass arrests, executions, and reprisals against German Jews.
 The reprisals it provoked sparked debates within opposition circles, similar to those in other resistance movements—whether to take action and risk murderous reprisals or remain non-confrontational in hopes of maximizing survival.